def1ant1/RusticUI/CONTRIBUTING.md

 All repetitive chores are encapsulated inside the `Makefile` or `cargo xtask`.
 Prefer these entry points over ad-hoc scripts.

+### Documentation hosting pipeline

+The documentation site, API reference, and wasm demos ship through `cargo xtask deploy-docs`.
+The command orchestrates the entire deploy flow—running `cargo doc`, invoking `mdbook`, compiling the curated example groups for `wasm32-unknown-unknown`, and copying every artifact into `target/deploy/docs` alongside a machine-readable `deploy-summary.json` manifest.
+Hosting integrations (Netlify, Vercel, GitHub Pages, internal CDNs) can point at the staged directory without invoking pnpm or custom shell scripts.

+Key flags and environment variables:

+- `cargo xtask deploy-docs --dry-run` – Executes the full pipeline without mutating `target/deploy/docs`.
+CI runs this mode on pull requests to guarantee the deploy contract stays healthy even when we do not publish artifacts.
+- `RUSTIC_UI_DEPLOY_OUTPUT` – Override the staging directory when mirroring the docs into bespoke artifacts buckets.
+- `RUSTIC_UI_DEPLOY_PROFILE` – Pick a Cargo profile for wasm builds.
+By default the task uses `--release` to ensure deterministic performance characteristics.
+- `RUSTIC_UI_DEPLOY_GROUPS` – Comma-separated list of example groups (`layout`, `utilities`, `navigation`, `forms`, `selection-controls`) to limit which wasm bundles are published.

+The root `Makefile` exposes the same workflow through `make deploy-docs` for organisations that centralise automation with make.
+Invoke it locally before modifying Netlify/Vercel configuration so reviewers can see the staged output.

 ### Archived JavaScript workspace

 Legacy Material UI sources now live under `archives/mui-packages/`.
 Each folder is a symlink back to